tn0909/admin-app/README.md

 ```

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+If you have suggestions for improving the API or adding new features, please open an issue to discuss or submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+Please credit the author if you use this project or any of its components in your own work.

+## Acknowledgments
+Libraries and frameworks used